Conditions that Respond Well to Chiropractic in Redmond

 Ni Ni Win, MBBS, PhD,a,⁎ Anna Maria S. Jorgensen, PhD,a Yu Sui Chen, PhD,b and Michael T. Haneline, DC, MPHc

 Conclusion: Upper cervical SMT enhances dominance of parasympathetic and lower cervical SMT enhances dominance of sympathetic activity in this young volunteer group.
-However, dominance of parasympathetic activity was found in patients with neck pain that received both upper and lower cervical SMT.
+However, the dominance of parasympathetic activity was found in patients with neck pain that received both upper and lower cervical SMT.

 There is a multitude of evidence showing the effectiveness of chiropractic on Carpal Tunnel Syndrome.